CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche in legal/professional services matter planning.
-Terms like 'matter plan', 'task codes', 'matter setup', and 'workstream plan' are domain-specific and unlikely to conflict with generic project management or other skills.
+Highly distinctive with a clear niche in legal matter planning.
+Terms like 'matter plan', 'task codes', 'matter setup', and 'workstream plan' are domain-specific enough to avoid conflicts with generic project management or document skills.

 3 / 3